Party Girls

-"Party Girls" is a song by American hip hop recording artist Ludacris, featuring vocals from singer Jeremih and rapper Wiz Khalifa, produced by Cashmere Cat.
-It contains an interpolation of 1997 hit single "Barbie Girl" by Danish-Norwegian dance-pop group Aqua.
+"Party Girls" is a song by American rapper Ludacris featuring American singer Jeremih, fellow American rapper Wiz Khalifa, and American record producer Cashmere Cat.
+Produced alongside Benny Blanco & Lido, it contains an interpolation of 1997 hit single "Barbie Girl" by Danish-Norwegian dance-pop group Aqua.
 It was released January 30, 2014 in promotion of his ninth studio album, Ludaversal; this single along with "Rest of My Life" and "Representin" were not included on the album's final track list.
 The song peaked at number 36 on the Billboard Hot R&B/Hip-Hop Songs chart.

 Music video

-On March 7, 2014 a music video for the song, directed by Hype Williams, was filmed in Miami.
-On February 16, 2014 Ludacris posted two clips and a few other pictures from the shooting on his Instagram.
-A behind-the-scenes video of the video was released on April 28, 2014, and the next day video premiered.
+The music video was directed by Hype Williams and was filmed in Miami.
+On February 16, 2014, Ludacris posted two clips and a few other pictures from the shooting on his Instagram.
+A behind-the-scenes video was released on April 28, 2014, and the next day the video premiered.